Paul Kane: Works

 Indeed, Kane often created completely fictitious scenes from several sketches for his oil paintings.
 His oil canvas of Mount St. Helens erupting shows a major and dramatic volcanic eruption, but from his travel diary and the field sketches he made, it is evident that the mountain had only been smoking gently at the time of Kane's visit.
 (It had, however, erupted three years earlier.)
 In other paintings he combined river sketches taken at different times and places into one painting, creating an artificial landscape that does not exist in reality.
 His painting of The Death of Big Snake shows an entirely imaginary scene: the Blackfoot chief Omoxesisixany died only in 1858, more than two years after the painting was completed.

-His models were the classic European paintings, but Kane also had plain economic reasons for composing his oil paintings in the more mannered style of the European art tradition.
+His models were classic European paintings (for instance, his work may evoke the work of Salvatore Rosa) but Kane also had plain economic reasons for composing his oil paintings in the more mannered style of the European art tradition.
 He wanted and had to sell his paintings to make a living, and he knew his clientele well enough: his patrons were unlikely to decorate their homes with unadorned copies in oil of his field sketches; they demanded something more presentable and closer to the generally Eurocentric expectations of the time.

 Kane's embellishment is evident in his painting Assiniboine hunting buffalo, one of the twelve done for the parliament.
 The painting has been criticized for its horses, which look more like Arabian horses than anything relevant to the Canadian West.
 The composition has even been found to be based on an 1816 engraving from Italy showing two Romans hunting a bull.
 Already in 1877, Nicholas Flood Davin commented on this discrepancy, stating that "the Indian horses are Greek horses, the hills have much of the colour and form of those of [...] the early European landscape painters, ..."
 And Lawrence Johnstone Burpee added in his introduction to the 1925 reprint of Kane's travel book that the sketches were "truer interpretations of the wild western life" and had "in some respects a higher value as art".
 Twentieth century and later art theory is less judging than Burpee but agrees insofar as Kane's field sketches are generally considered more accurate and authentic.
 "Kane was the recorder in the field and the artist in the studio", write Davis and Thacker.